-- 61. The commitment to comply with the Austrian Code of Corporate - Governance (Corporate Governance Statement) shall be included in the Corporate Governance Report.
+- Governance (Corporate Governance Statement) shall be included in the Corporate Governance Report.
 The Corporate Governance Report must be published on the company's website.
 This website shall be mentioned in the management report.
 Every shareholder has the right to request information on the Corporate Governance Report at the annual general meeting.
 The management board is responsible for reporting on implementation and compliance with the principles of corporate governance within the company.
 Every corporate body addressed by a rule is responsible for compliance with the principles of corporate governance and must explain the reasons for the departures from the rule. - 62.
-The company shall have compliance with the C-Rules of the Code evaluated periodically, but at least every three years, by an external institution and a report on the findings of the evaluation is to be published in the Corporate Governance Report.
-12
+The company shall have compliance with the C-Rules of the Code evaluated periodically, but at least every three years, by an external institution and a report on the findings of the evaluation is to be published in the Corporate Governance Report.11